toddaustin/css-team-project-2/background-repeat.md

 ## Example 1

-The `background-repeat` property is only used in conjunction with the `background-image` property
+The `background-repeat` property is only used in conjunction with the `background-image` property.
+Here the background will only repeat along the x-axis.

 ```
        body{
            background-image: url("texture.jpg");
            background: repeat-x;
        }
 ```

 ## Example 2

-Write a introduction to the example, sufficient to explain what the example is showing.
+The `background-repeat` property can also be used in the shorthand property for `background`.
+Here the `background-repeat` property is being set to `no-repeat` in the `background` shorthand property.

 ```
+       body {
-        background: url('path_to_image.png');
+           background: url("texture.jpg") no-repeat;
+       }
 ```

 ## Example 3 - Complex

-Write a introduction to the example, sufficient to explain what the example is showing.
+In most modern browsers, the `background-image` property can contain multiple background images.
+Here the `background-repeat` property is set to `no-repeat` for the first image and `repeat-x` for the second image.

 ```
-        background: none 50% 25% auto contain fixed;
+        body {
+            background-image: url("logo.jpg"), url("texture.jpg");
+            background-repeat: no-repeat, repeat-x;
 ```

 ## Special Notes